microsoft/glue/README.md

 ![GLUE](assets/img/glue_logo.png)

 ## About GLUE
-GLUE a lightweight, Python-based collection of scripts to support you at succeeding with speech and text use-cases based on [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
+GLUE is a lightweight, Python-based collection of scripts to support you at succeeding with speech and text use-cases based on [Microsoft Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/).
 It not only allows you to batch-process data, rather glues together the services of your choice in one place and ensures an end-to-end view on the training and testing process.

 ## Modules
 GLUE consists of multiple modules, which either can be executed separately or ran as a central pipeline: